 Rate = k [CH3COOC2H5] [H2O]

 Here we see that the concentration of water is very high and thus does not change much during the course of the reaction.
 Thus the rate of the reaction can be said to be independent of the change in the concentration of H2O.
-Putting the term for change of concentration of water in the above reaction to be zero we can write the effective rate equation as,
+Putting the term for change of concentration of water in the above reaction to being zero we can write the effective rate equation as,

 Rate = k [CH3COOC2H5]